The C's and P's of Marketing. What's the Difference?

-The 4 C's versus the 4 P's of Marketing
+The 4 C's versus the 4 P's of Marketing.
+Are the 4 P's outdated?

 Many people who have taken a marketing course have learned about the "4 P's" of marketing.
 Are Product, Price, Place and Promotion elements of this marketing formula something from the past?